 subfield is intended.
 The format of the Per AID TID Info subfield depends on the value of the AID11

 subfield.
 If the Multi-STA BlockAck frame is sent to an AP, the AID11 subfield is set to 0.
-A value of 2045 in the AID11 subfield is used as an identifier for any unassociated STA.
+A value of 2045 in the AID11 subfield is used as an identifier for any unassociated STA or for identifying the Multi-STA BlockAck frame is used as a protected GCR BlockAck.
 If the AID11 subfield is set to 2045, then the Ack Type subfield and TID subfield are set to 0 and 15, respectively.

 ……

 If the AID11 subfield is not 2045, then the context and the presence of each optional subfield in a Per AID TID Info subfield in a Multi-STA BlockAck frame is defined in Table 9-39 (Context of the Per AID TID Info subfield and presence of optional subfields if the AID11 subfield is not 2045(11ax)).
+If the AID11 subfield is 0 and the Per AID TID Info subfield contains the Block Ack Bitmap for a GCR agreement, then the Ack Type subfield is set to 0, and the TID subfield is set to 0.

 ……